2007 British Grand Prix

 The 2007 British Grand Prix (formally the 2007 Formula 1 Santander British Grand Prix) was the ninth race of the 2007 FIA Formula One World Championship.
 It was held on 8 July 2007 at the Silverstone Circuit.
 The race was won by Kimi Räikkönen after overtaking pole position driver Lewis Hamilton during the first round of pit stops.
 Second place was taken by Fernando Alonso and Hamilton was third.
+With his ninth straight podium, Hamilton set the record for most consecutive podium finishes in a debut season.

 Following British driver Lewis Hamilton's win at the 2007 Canadian Grand Prix, circuit director Richard Phillips reported that ticket sales had "gone through the roof".
 Phillips added, "we haven't seen this level of interest since Mansell-mania in the late 80s and early 90s".

 Report

 Background

 In the run up to the race Ferrari presented a legal case against English engineer Nigel Stepney and a McLaren employee, after a search warrant revealed evidence of theft of technical information from the Italian team.
 McLaren indicated that they would fully cooperate with the investigation, and after a thorough internal investigation the team concluded that "no Ferrari intellectual property has been passed to any other members of the team or incorporated into its cars."
 The FIA are launching their own investigation into the matter, but stress that their investigation will only involve matters of the Formula One rules and regulations.

 In another element of the pre-race activities, the Red Bull cars of David Coulthard and Mark Webber sported a livery of fan-submitted images as part of a one-off event for the charity Wings for Life.
 More than 30,000 fans pledged money and uploaded images to the team's website, and each fan has selected a spot on either car to have their image placed.
 The goal was to raise €1 million.
 This would be repeated again at the 2012 British Grand Prix, but the number would be reduced to 25,000 fans.